jdcalvelli/mrdirector/README.md

-# turbo package: director
+# mrdirector

-a package for streamlining choice based narrative game development using the turbo game engine
+`mrdirector` is an extension package for the turbo game engine to help streamline the creation of games with branching narratives

 warning: this project is in hyper omega alpha, so use at your own risk